Universal-Basic-Compute/serenissima/backend/README.md

 ## Airtable Structure

-The Users table should have the following fields:
+The Citizens table should have the following fields:
 - Wallet (text): The wallet address
 - Ducats (number): The amount of compute resources invested
-- Username (text): The user's username
+- Citizenname (text): The citizen's citizenname
-- Email (text): The user's email address
+- Email (text): The citizen's email address

 The LANDS table should have the following fields:
 - LandId (text): The ID of the land (polygon)